Opeth at Kings Theatre (Brooklyn, NY)

 Throughout the evening, the Opeth frontman’s sense of humor was on full display.
 Upon taking the stage, he stated to the crowd, in a self-deprecating, sing-songy Swedish accent, “We are a Swedish metal band and we’re going to play Swedish metal songs.”
 He responded to overzealous crowd members requesting songs from “White Cluster” to “Soldier of Fortune” to “Free Bird” in his typical dry fashion.
 After hearing a request for Bloodbath’s “Eaten,” Åkerfeldt explained the grotesque true story behind the song’s inspiration in a way that drew laughter from the crowd.
 On top of his immeasurable talent, moments like these are another reason why Opeth are a must-see show any time they come to town.

 Opeth’s North American tour continues throughout various cities in the United States through the end of October.
-Ticket information about their remaining shows can be found here, plus their upcoming European Tour in February 2025 can be found here: https://www.opeth.com/tour-dates.
+Ticket information about their remaining shows can be found here, plus their upcoming European Tour in February 2025 can be found here: https://www.opeth.com/tour-dates

-The Last Will and Testament will be released on November 22, 2024 through Reigning Phoenix Record.
+The Last Will and Testament will be released on November 22, 2024 through Reigning Phoenix Records.
 A concept record set in the post-World War I, it details the story of a wealthy patriarch who’s last will and testament reveals shocking family secrets following his death.
 As is usually the case with Opeth, it is sure to be one of the best records released this calendar year.
 You can find pre-order information here.